andrewstelly/SIEM-Lab/README.md

 <img src="https://i.imgur.com/hu1Pbta.png" height="80%" width="80%" alt="SIEM Steps"/>
 <br />
 <br />
-After creating a Log in Azure, you can now view the failed login information of attackers pinging the VM from your Azure account.   <br/>
+After creating a Log in Azure, you can now view the failed login information of attackers pinging the VM from your Azure account   <br/>
 <img src="https://i.imgur.com/zvmqUjx.png" height="80%" width="80%" alt="SIEM Steps"/>
 <br/>
 <br/>
-Now that you are receiving the geodata of the attackers on your Azure account, you can now visualize this information through Microsoft Sentinel. <br/>
+Now that you are receiving the geodata of the attackers on your Azure account, you can now visualize this information through Microsoft Sentinel <br/>
 <img src="https://i.imgur.com/iLI7pzw.png" height="80%" width="80%" alt="SIEM Steps"/>
 <br/>
 <br/>